opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 </ul>
 provided that such use does not in any way disrupt or trivialise the proceedings.

-(4) The attention of court users is also drawn to section 5 of the Administration of Justice (Protection).
+(4) The attention of court users is also drawn to section 5 of the Administration of Justice (Protection) Act 2016.

 ## 23.Certification of transcripts